djpasseyjr/gotchabatch/README.md

 ```
 export PYTHONPATH="${PYTHONPATH}:/path/to/directory/containing/repo/"
 ```
 to the .bash_profile file in your home directory.
-(Create one if it doesn't exist)
+(Create one if it doesn't exist.)
+Restart your bash session.